Skip to content

 Prerequisites

-• Claude Code, OpenAI Codex CLI, Google Gemini CLI, or OpenCode CLI installed
+• Claude Code, OpenAI Codex CLI, Cursor Agent CLI, Google Gemini CLI, or OpenCode CLI installed

 Verify your CLI is installed: